FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th September 2017.md

 At the outset of discussion on this item, on the proposal of Councillor Sheahan (J),

-seconded by Councillor Galvin, it was agreed to take a 20-minute adjournment.--- 7
+seconded by Councillor Galvin, it was agreed to take a 20-minute adjournment.
+---
+7

 **Suspension of Standing Orders:** On resumption, the Mayor drew attention to the time